Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

 - Using Dockerfile to build an image.
 - Using Azure Container Registry to store images.
 - Configuring an Azure Kubernetes Service.
 - Securing and accessing container applications both internally and externally.

-> For all the resources in this lab, we are using the **East US** region.
-Verify with your instructor this is the region to use for class.

 ## Lab objectives

-In this lab, you will complete the following exercise:
+In this lab, you will complete the following tasks:
-- Exercise 1: Configuring and Securing ACR and AKS
+- Task 1: Create an Azure Container Registry
+- Task 2: Create a Dockerfile, build a container and push it to Azure Container Registry
+- Task 3: Create an Azure Kubernetes Service cluster
+- Task 4: Grant the AKS cluster permissions to access the ACR
+- Task 5: Deploy an external service to AKS
+- Task 6: Verify you can access an external AKS-hosted service
+- Task 7: Deploy an internal service to AKS
+- Task 8: Verify you can access an internal AKS-hosted service

 ## Estimated timing: 45 minutes